 For more information, please visit:

-To authorize the release of information protected by FERPA, please complete the below Authorization to Release Information form.
+To authorize the release of information protected by FERPA, please complete the Authorization to Release Information form.